jtescher/jtescher.github.io/_drafts/using-conventions-to-keep-your-code-simple.md

 ## Tests

-Testing is an essential part of application development as it provides crucial feedback on your application architecture and design during the dev process as well as providing confidence while refactoring.
-For Scala applications prefer [ScalaTest](http://www.scalatest.org) over [Specs2](https://etorreborre.github.io/specs2) and include integration tests and unit tests in the same package as the source files.
+Testing is an essential part of application development as it provides crucial feedback on your application architecture and design during the dev process as well as confidence while refactoring.
+For Scala applications it's best to prefer [ScalaTest](http://www.scalatest.org) over [Specs2](https://etorreborre.github.io/specs2) and include integration tests and unit tests in the same package as the source files.